fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 Just like with uninitialized variables, it is unknown what pointers start with.
 It's usually the memory content which was left after previous program.

 If we do not know what address `ptr` holds, we should not write there.
 At best, we get instant crash (because memory is not ours), at worst operation will succeed (pointer randomly holds address that's a part of our program) and we overwrite own memory creating very random, tough to find bug.

+TODO def block

+Bugs which are a result of invalid pointer operations are **memory corruptions**.

 ### initialization